googleads/googleads-mobile-ios-examples/README.md

 maximize their monetization in native mobile apps.

-This repository contains open source examples and developer resources for both the AdMob and DoubleClick For Publishers components of the Google Mobile Ads SDK.
+This repository contains open source examples and developer resources for both the Google AdMob and Google AdManager components of the Google Mobile Ads SDK.

 # Google Mobile Ads SDK Developers forum